 Cornwall has become one of the UK’s most ahead-of-the-curve regions for remote working.
 Many of its vibrant historic seaside towns have seen recent growth in new coworking spaces, which is strongly linked to its adventure and watersports culture.
 Imagine heading out in the morning for a swim, a surf or a clifftop hike before arriving at your desk refreshed and ready to go.

 Our ultimate guide to taking a workation in Cornwall gives a complete overview of the remote working scene, from the best hotels with work desks to the most suitable towns and villages for a workation base.
-You can also read our guide to 8 of the best coworking spaces in Cornwall to learn more about the remote working community and facilities.
+You can also read our guide to the best coworking spaces in Cornwall to learn more about the remote working community and facilities.

 4. Hamburg, Germany